John C. Liu, MD, is a neurosurgeon and co-director of the USC Spine Center at Keck Medicine of USC.

 “When I first started my career, the process of completing a spine surgery was complex, uncomfortable and time consuming.
 Due to advancements in technology, we now have the ability to perform surgery with minimally invasive access and navigation to the spine.”

-Keck Medicine of USC is his extended family.
+Keck Medicine is his extended family.